 Cysview® is an innovative technology that aids in the diagnosis and management of non-muscle-invasive bladder cancer.
-It is designed to selectively target malignant cells in the bladder and induce fluorescence during cystoscopic procedures using a blue-light enabled cystoscope.
+It is designed to selectively target malignant cells in the bladder and induce fluorescence during cystoscopic procedures using a bluelight enabled cystoscope.
+The Company commenced the Canadian promotional launch of Cysview® in November 2015.